postmanlabs/codegen-curl/README.md

 ### Guidelines for using generated snippet

-* Since Postman-SDK Request object doesn't provide complete path of the file, it needs to be manually inserted in case of uploading a file.
+* Since the Postman-SDK Request object doesn't provide the complete path of the file, it needs to be manually inserted in case of uploading a file.

 * This module doesn't support cookies.